hadella/showcase/README.md

 ### Local development

-The `baseURL` in `exampleSite/hugo.toml` should be set to your deployment URL (e.g. GitHub Pages).
+The `baseURL` in `hugo.toml` should be set to your deployment URL.
 Override it on the command line for local development:
 ```bash
 hugo server --source exampleSite --themesDir ../.. \
     --baseURL "http://localhost:1313/"